DBAJamey/awesome-database-tools/_posts/2026-09-08-top-tools-for-writing-better-tsql-code.md

 Best for: developers who are tired of writing boilerplate T-SQL and want clean, production-ready code without the grunt work, plus an AI assistant that already knows their schema.

 Only a handful of tools feel like they "think with you."
 This is one of them.
-See how it works for you with a [free trial](https://www.devart.com/dbforge/sql/sqlcomplete/download.html) (current version 2026.1.77, supports SSMS v17-v22 and Visual Studio 2015-2026).
+See how it works for you with a [free trial](https://www.devart.com/dbforge/sql/sqlcomplete/download.html).
 After the trial ends, SQL Complete falls back to the free Express edition rather than locking you out entirely.

 ## 2. Redgate SQL Prompt